-When I really start to examine my motives for hanging on to things, I find that frequently it’s my own mindset that is sabotaging my efforts to get the stuff in my house under control.
+When I really start to ask the critical questions to get rid of clutter and to examine my motives for hanging on to things, I find that frequently it’s my own mindset that is sabotaging my efforts to get the stuff in my house under control.
 Perhaps some of these thoughts are lurking in the back of your mind too.

 I paid for it

 This one always gets me (and likely you too) because it’s hard to admit that I spent money on something that I ended up not wanting.
 I mean, seriously, how wasteful and silly is that?
 After all, money doesn’t grow on trees (at least not at my house) and I like to think of myself as sensible and careful with money.

 But sometimes, even when something was purchased years ago, it’s still hard to just toss something that I paid my hard-earned money for.
 The ironic thing is that holding on to the item(s) doesn’t make my money any less gone (after all, you can’t change the past) – it simply cutters up my house and keeps me from enjoying the present.
 In effect I’m sacrificing my happiness right now because I’d rather not admit that I made a mistake in the past.